 Who does reactive attachment disorder affect?

-Reactive attachment disorder is most common among children between 9 months and 5 years who have experienced physical or emotional neglect or abuse.
-While not as common, older children can also have RAD since RAD sometimes can be misdiagnosed as other behavioral or emotional difficulties.
+Reactive attachment disorder is most common among children who experience physical or emotional neglect or abuse.
+While not as common, older children can also develop RAD.
 Children may be more likely to develop RAD if they:

-- Were taken away from primary caretakers after forming a healthy bond
+- Were taken away from their primary caretakers after bonding with them emotionally.

-- Have had multiple traumatic losses early in life
+- Experienced several traumatic losses early in life.

 Symptoms and Causes